microsoft/pai/docs/hadoop/hdfs.md

 # HDFS

-This guidance provides users instructions to operate the HDFS cluster in OpenPAI.
+This guidance provides users instructions to access the HDFS data in OpenPAI.

 # Table of Content
 - [ Access HDFS Data ](#Access_HDFS_Data)